Nwakakukaks/prototype/readme.md

-# VersionOne: The Future of Building on Sonic
+# VersionOne: How Smart Builders Build on Sonic

 ## Current Development Challenges